Best Commercial Construction Practices in Texas

 Getting familiar with these top firms helps you target your job search and understand the types of projects that drive the Texas economy.
 From sprawling corporate campuses and complex industrial facilities to the very roads and homes that support the state's growth, there's a place for skilled project managers to make their mark.
 The construction market here is dynamic, and staying informed about which companies are leading the charge can give you a significant advantage.
 It allows you to tailor your resume, prepare for interviews with specific company values in mind, and network more effectively.
 Below is a breakdown of some of the leading companies across different sectors.
 Think of this as your shortlist for who to watch, research, and connect with as you plan your next career move.
 These are the firms consistently winning major bids and driving innovation in the industry.

-Leading Commercial Firms
+Leading Commercial Construction Firms in Texas

 When it comes to the commercial sector, a few names consistently top the charts.
 According to the ENR Texas & Louisiana 2023 Top Contractors list, companies like DPR Construction and McCarthy Building Companies are major forces.
 DPR has a strong reputation for its innovative and technical approach, with a significant presence in Austin's booming tech and healthcare scene.
 McCarthy is another national powerhouse with deep roots in Texas, tackling large-scale projects from aviation to research facilities.
 If you're interested in managing complex commercial builds that change city skylines, these are the companies to keep on your radar.
 They are known for their sophisticated project management and commitment to quality.

-Industrial Construction Powerhouses
+Meet the Industrial Construction Powerhouses

 The industrial sector in Texas is massive, driven by energy, manufacturing, and logistics.
 In this space, Fluor Corporation is a true giant.
 As one of the most profitable construction companies in the state, Fluor specializes in large-scale engineering and construction services for industrial clients around the world.
 Working here means being part of massive, technically demanding projects that power the economy.
 If your expertise lies in managing the complexities of industrial builds, from petrochemical plants to advanced manufacturing facilities, Fluor offers opportunities on a global scale, right from its Texas headquarters.
 These projects require meticulous planning and a deep understanding of industrial processes.

+Who's Building Texas's Future?
 Key Infrastructure Developers

 With Texas's population growing so rapidly, infrastructure development is a constant priority.
 Firms like Hensel Phelps and Whiting-Turner Contracting Company are at the forefront of building the state's essential public works.
 As leading infrastructure developers, they handle everything from airports and transportation hubs to government buildings and water treatment facilities.
 A project manager role at one of these companies means you're not just building a structure; you're contributing to the public good and creating the foundational systems that communities rely on every day.
 These are long-term, high-impact projects that require collaboration with various public-sector stakeholders.